Memorial Walk for Anna Bradburn

 Every dollar I raise supports Ovarian Cancer Canada, the only national charity that champions the health and well-being of women with ovarian cancer and others at risk of this disease.
 Funds will be used to fund vital research, spur advocacy efforts, and provide support so that we can help women with, or at risk of, ovarian cancer live fuller, better, longer lives.

 Please provide your support by giving generously.
-Better yet, if you are up for a challenge this September, come out and join me.
-We will be meeting on September 11 at 4pm at Lion's Park in St. Albert for a 5km walk along the river and then enjoy a BBQ.
-Together we can make a difference.
+Better yet, if you are up for a challenge this September, come out and join me on Sunday September 10th!

 Thank you from the bottom of our hearts,